992939/CelScore/Pods/RevealingSplashView/README.md

 :octocat: Installation
 ---
 Get `RevealingSplashView` on CocoaPods, just add `pod 'RevealingSplashView'` to your `Podfile` and then run `pod install`.
+You can also add the github to your `Carthage` file.

+If you use `Carthage` you can just install it by adding `github "PiXeL16/RevealingSplashView"` to your `Carthage` file.

 :metal: Usage
 ---
-Usage is pretty easy, just initialize your `RevealingSplashView` and add it to your view.
+Usage is pretty easy, just initialize your `RevealingSplashView` in your entry `ViewController` and in your `viewDidLoad()` function add it to your view.
 Then call `startAnimation()`:

 ```swift
 import RevealingSplashView